mcaceresb/stata-staggered/README.md

 ## Examples

-We now illustrate how to use the package by re-creating some of the results in the application section of [Roth and Sant’Anna (2021)](https://arxiv.org/pdf/2102.01291.pdf).
+We now illustrate how to use the package by re-creating some of the results in the application section of [Roth and Sant'Anna (2023)](https://psantanna.com/files/Roth_SantAnna_Staggered.pdf).
 Our data contains a balanced panel of police officers in Chicago who were randomly given a procedural justice training on different dates.